proegssilb/xenrelay-com/_posts/2018-02-15-bdd-and-tdd.md

       also asserts in a lambda
 ```

-With this, each test class should be a thing getting described, and each method
+With this, the printed output should be a specification.
+In general, each test
+class should be a thing getting described, and each method should likely be a
-should likely be a behavior the thing can do, hence the special behavior with
+behavior the thing can do, hence the special behavior with "it_verbs" method
-"it_verbs" method names seen in the sample.
-The structure, though, is fairly
+names seen in the sample.
+The structure, though, is fairly flexible, as long as
-flexible, as long as reading the output makes sense to most people.
-Don't ask me
+reading the output makes sense to most people.
+As for method order, all I know
-how it guarantees the method order, I can't figure it out.
+is NSpec depends on Mono.Cecil, a library older than Roslyn and is used to
+abstract out details when reading/manipulating IL and otherwise dealing with
+code.

 ## Driving without a harness